Anime North: History

 In 2005, Anime North added a Thursday evening badge pickup for pre-registered attendees, and changed hotels from the Renaissance to the Doubletree International Plaza Hotel, across Dixon Rd. from the TCC (attendance 9,500).
+Yaoi North was introduced to the event.
+Toronto Comic Con was scheduled in April, which observers suggested was intentional, to try and compete with Anime North.
 In 2006 actual programming was added for Thursday evenings; approximately 12,500 people attended that year, the first time that attendance has broken 10,000 people.
 AN 2008 was the 12th year of the convention with 13,300 attendees, and continues to grow every year; in 2010, the convention expanded to the Marriott Toronto Airport to host the Friday Moonlight Ball.
 The front section of the TCC was finally opened to Anime North attendees in 2011 (it was always closed in past years), with rooms made available for Guest of Honor panels, AMV screenings, workshops and toy and model displays.
 In 2012, the convention expanded to 2 more hotels, the Crowne Plaza Hotel where Go and board gaming were held, and the Radisson Suites Hotel where Café Nocturne and Café Aurora Zero were located, which made in all 5 hotels in the area where Anime North operated, in addition to the Toronto Congress Centre.
 That year, attendance exceeded for the first time the 20,000 mark, with 22,385 paid attendees.

 In 2015, the North Building of the Toronto Congress Centre was opened for Anime North to hold its Main Events room for concerts, the Masquerade and other very large shows.
 In 2016, the Moonlight Ball moves to a new venue, the Airport Holiday Inn Hotel.

 In 2017, the North Building hosted the Conservative Party leadership election at the same time as Anime North.

 In 2019, Kaeru Idols were the first idol group to host a live debut and performance at the Anime North Headquarters in Skyline A at the Delta Hotel.

 Anime North was cancelled twice due to the COVID-19 pandemic in 2020 and 2021 with virtual events held.
-The next event is scheduled to take place July 15–17, 2022, having been pushed back from its usual May scheduling due to Omicron variant.
+The following event took place on July 15–17, 2022, having been pushed back from its usual May scheduling due to Omicron variant.
+Organizers held a virtual event in 2020.